 Will Brexit impact my AOP insurance?

-If you’re working in the UK we don’t expect Brexit (deal or no-deal) to have any impact on your insurance, but we’re keeping this under review and will take any action necessary to ensure you remain covered.
+If you’re working in the UK we don’t expect Brexit to have any impact on your insurance, but we’re keeping this under review and will take any action necessary to ensure you remain covered.

-If you work in another EU member state we may need to take some action to ensure your insurance remains effective in the event of a no-deal Brexit, and will inform you about this if so.
+If you work in another EU member state we may need to take some action to ensure your insurance remains effective in the event of a Brexit without an EU trade deal, and will inform you about this if so.
 In the meantime you do not need to do anything.

-Should I start preparing for a no-deal Brexit?
+Should I start preparing for a Brexit without an EU trade deal?

 You can provide GOS services to any overseas visitor who meets the eligibility criteria, including visitors from EU member states, and they will not be charged for this.
 You can claim the GOS fee in the usual way.
 We do not currently expect Brexit to affect this.